 - Kosher salt to taste

-- ¼ cup dried fava beans cooked, or ½ cup cooked, or use cooked beans of your choice
+- ½ cup cooked beans your choice (optional)

-- Sweat the meat in the fat until cooked, then add the ramp bulbs and stems or other onions and cook for a minute more.
+- Sweat the meat in the fat until cooked, then add the ramps or other onions and cook for a minute more.

 - Add the wine and reduce by half.